-- 8 (3) At the same time, important infrastructure projects along Euro-Asian transport corridors have already been completed or are close to completion, such as new railway lines and border crossings between China, Kazakhstan and Mongolia, the Marmaray tunnel under the Bosporus in Turkey and the rail link between Iran (Islamic Republic of) and Pakistan connecting the Indian sub-continent with Europe. - 8 (4) Building adequate infrastructure is, however, not sufficient to exploit the potential of long-distance rail freight transport along the Euro-Asian land bridge as well as between adjacent countries.
-Required is a level playing field among competing modes.
-Required are also transparent and harmonized provisions of transport law applicable in the same way in all countries along Euro-Asian rail transport corridors that do also away with complicated border crossing procedures. - 8 (5) Only then will railways be able to create a solid market niche for time-sensitive cargoes between the markets for air (1 day) and maritime transport (30 days).
-Numerous test runs have been organized already that show that rail could indeed provide a possible option for Euro-Asian freight transport, being twice as fast as maritime transport and considerably cheaper than air freight. - 8 (6) It is against this background that UNECE Governments are now developing a strategy or road (rather) rail map to do away with the disadvantages railways are suffering from the lack of a unique railway law for the international transport of goods.
+- 10. Over the past decades, international trade, particularly between Europe and Asia, has exploded.
+So has containerized maritime transport reaching over 10 million twenty-foot equivalent units (TEU) annually.
+This trend is predicted to continue, while seaports on both continents are already close to saturation.
+The same holds true for port hinterland transport in Europe and Asia. - 11.
+At the same time, important infrastructure projects along Euro-Asian transport corridors have already been completed or are close to completion, such as new railway lines and border crossings between China, Kazakhstan and Mongolia, the Marmaray tunnel under the Bosporus in Turkey and the rail link between Iran (Islamic Republic of) and Pakistan connecting the Indian sub-continent with Europe. - 12.
+Building adequate infrastructure is, however, not sufficient to exploit the potential of long-distance rail freight transport along the Euro-Asian land bridge as well as between adjacent countries.
+A level playing fields is required in among competing modes.
+Also required are transparent and harmonized provisions of transport law applicable in the same way in all countries along Euro-Asian rail transport corridors that do also away with complicated border crossing procedures. - 13.
+Only then will railways be able to create a solid market niche for time-sensitive cargoes between the markets for air (1 day) and maritime transport (30 days).
+Numerous test runs have already been organized that show that rail could indeed provide a possible option for Euro-Asian freight transport, being twice as fast as maritime transport and considerably cheaper than air freight. - 14.
+It is against this background that UNECE Governments are now developing a strategy or road (rather) rail map to do away with the disadvantages railways are suffering from the lack of a unique railway law for the international transport of goods.
 Globalization, privatization and deregulation provide the railways with new options of action.
 Railway markets reach now out to transcontinental and global traffic flows.
 Governments should take up this challenge and act swiftly at the international level to turn rail market opportunities along Euro-Asian transport corridors into rail business.